Smekens Education Access logo

 Kristina addressed 7 steps to writing a strong constructed response.
 She paralleled the idea to jumping a hopscotch course—you can’t skip any steps.
 Each step is learned in order and executed in order.
 And once students have mastered this skill, they’ll use it for the rest of their lives!

-Here’s a reminder of the 7 steps, followed by the digital resources to support each one.
+Here’s the digital resources to support each one.

 1. UNDERSTAND THE TASK